Want to make passive income from the internet? Try affiliate marketing. It’s one of the best ways anyone can earn money online.

 The good news is that a defensive weapon has been developed:

 What Is Link Cloaking?

-In simple terms, link cloaking is the act of disguising an affiliate link to remove the visible affiliate code making it difficult to recognize that it’s an affiliate link.
 After cloaking the link, a redirect will be performed so that the marketer’s commission is well-protected.

 Affiliate links are usually lengthy, difficult to remember, and display an affiliate ID:

 You can see how ugly and untidy the link above is.
 Link cloaking helps shorten this ugly link and convert it into a branded URL: